Skip to main content

 Image used with permission by copyright holder

-Besides the meat, a good carne asada meal will contains a variety of accompaniments.
+Besides the meat, a good carne asada meal contains a variety of accompaniments.
 Common additions to carne asada include: raw onions, cilantro, red and avocado salsas.
 Whole grilled spring onions are also a popular addition and tastes delicious when eaten alongside the beef.

 Unlike other parts of Mexico, carne asada in the north is often served with wheat flour tortillas instead of the more common corn.
-Besides tacos, carne asada can also be eaten alongside rice and beans with an array of garnishes like guacamole, grilled jalapeños, and raw radishes.
+Besides tacos, carne asada can also be eaten alongside rice and beans with an array of garnishes like guacamole, grilled jalapenos, and raw radishes.

-Casa Del Toro’s Carne Asada with Arroz Rojo
+Casa Del Toro’s carne asada with Arroz Rojo

-• 2 lbs. skirt steak
+• 2 pounds skirt steak

-• 1/2 tbsp, salt
+• 1/2 tabkesoon salt

-• 1/2 tbsp, black pepper
+• 1/2 tablespoon black pepper

 • 4 finely chopped garlic cloves

-• 1/4 cup, olive oil
+• 1/4 cup olive oil

-• 2 tbsp, cumin
+• 2 tablespoons cumin

-• 2 quarts, rice
+• 2 quarts rice

 • 1 large onion

-• 2 tbsp, ancho powder
+• 2 tablespoons ancho powder

-• 1/2 cup, tomato paste
+• 1/2 cup tomato paste

-• 5 tsp, salt
+• 5 teaspoons salt

-• 2 quarts, water
+• 2 quarts water

-• 1 cup, vegetable oil
+• 1 cup vegetable oil

 • Avocado